The 8 Best Kids Four Wheelers

 video play icon

-This wiki has been updated 34 times since it was first published in February of 2016.
+This wiki has been updated 38 times since it was first published in February of 2016.
 These kids' ATVs give young speed demons a taste of motorized independence, but are equipped with plenty of smart features to keep little adventurers safe and comfortable, and parents feeling reassured.
 Depending on the model, these many include speed governors, automatic braking, and a remote kill switch.
 They come in a wide range of colors and styles to suit any preference and age range.
-When users buy our independently chosen editorial selections, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 1. Razor Dirt Quad